 "Television pictures show small fires in Athens and rounds of teargas being fired in response by the authorities.
 Missiles are being thrown at the police and some people are trying to break windows.
 Some of those involved in the clashes have crash helmets on, some have bandanas over their faces.

-"The BBC's Jon Sopel estimates that hundreds are involved in the clashes, while hundreds of thousands are taking part in the demonstrations."
+"The BBC's Jon Sopel estimates that hundreds are involved in the clashes."

 According to The Associated Press, "riot police fired tear gas at youths hurling rocks near the Greek finance ministry."